Photo: Chema Llanos

 The institution invests in educational extension activities, with attention to special audiences and in the development of techniques and support material for both guided visits and spontaneous audiences.
 Also on the cultural agenda is the Music at MCB project, which features free musical performances on Sunday mornings.
 All of these actions represent a notable growth in the museum’s agenda and the gradual evolution of the number of visitors received, to levels above 100,000 annual visitors.

 The MCB was created in 1970, as the Museum of Brazilian Artistic and Historical Furniture, a member of the State Government museum network, linked to the Secretariat of Culture.
 In 1972, it gained its definitive headquarters, a neoclassical manor built between 1942 and 1945, originally to house the former mayor of São Paulo (1934-1938) Fábio da Silva Prado and his wife Renata Crespi Prado.
 The architectural project, designed by Wladimir Alves de Souza, refers to the lines of the Imperial Palace in Petrópolis (RJ).
 Its construction is part of the urban expansion of the first half of the 20th century in São Paulo, when the city’s elite left the center to live on the outskirts of the Pinheiros River.

 The couple lived in the residence for 18 years and turned it into the center of large official receptions.
 After the death of Fábio Prado, who left no heirs, Renata Crespi moved out of the house, and, in 1968, donated the property to the Padre Anchieta Foundation.
-In turn, the Foundation lent the building as a loan to the Secretary of Culture of the State of São Paulo.

 The MCB’s mission and vision are: